earth-sol/lowdefy/packages/website/pages/blog/categories/forms/working_with_text/content.md

 #### disabled

-This property determines whether a block can be edited by the user.
+This property, applied to the Name field, determines whether a block can be edited by the user.
 By default, this property is set to `false`.
 Setting its value to true greys out the block, and changes the cursor to indicate that it cannot be clicked.